Background and Challenges

 The Insight: No single AI tool can handle projects like this end to end yet.
 Every tool has its strengths and blind spots.
 The real skill is knowing exactly what to ask from each tool, choosing the fastest tool for the job, and knowing when to scale back your ambition to fit what the tech can actually deliver today.

-Experience 02: The Blooming Flower Garden
+Experience 02: The Ball-Fetching Dog

 Experience 03: The Interactive Water Blobs